nottrobin/docs/src/en/controllers-backup.md

 The optional note is exposed via the `show-backup` command detailed below.

-!!!
-Note:
+[note]
 A backup of a fresh (empty) environment, regardless of cloud type, is approximately 56 MiB in size.
+[/note]

 ### Managing backups